 The High Kings - "Rocky Road to Dublin"

-This song tells the tale of a man travelling from him home in Tuam, County Galway to Liverpool.
-The song was partially recited several times in James Joyce’s “Ulysses” by Mr Deasey.
+This song tells the tale of a man traveling from him home in Tuam, County Galway to Liverpool.
+The song was partially recited several times in James Joyce’s “Ulysses” by Mr. Deasey.

 The Dubliners - "Molly Malone"